-When Shakespeare wrote Romeo and Juliet, he seems to have been going through his "I heart oxymora" phase because the play is chock full of them.
-An "oxymoron," by the way, is the combination of two terms ordinarily seen as opposites.
+Shakespeare loved these things, particularly in Romeo and Juliet.
 For example, at the end of the famous balcony scene, when Romeo is leaving, Juliet says "parting is such sweet sorrow" (2.2.27).
-"Sweet sorrow" is an oxymoron.
+"Sweet sorrow?"
+Totally oxymora.

 Think that's impressive?
 Get a load of Juliet's use of 6 oxymora when she finds out that lover boy (that would be Romeo) has killed her cousin, Tybalt: